DotPodcast/crawler-namespace-to-rabbit/README.md

 Currently, this component:

 1. Gets pages of names within a namespace
-1. Gets the zonefile for each name
-1. Publishes the name+zonefile in a message to RabbitMQ.
+2. Publishes the list of names to RabbitMQ

 Any name that returns an unexpected zonefile (one not starting with `'$ORIGIN'`) is ignored.
-Any names that have fail to retrieve a zonefile are ignored.

 ### Setup
 Install app dependencies with: